manikineko/nekotech-dash/languages/info.md

 # Hello there! 👋

-> [!NOTE]
-> This folder contains the language files of NekoTech Dash.
+### This folder contains the language files of NekoTech Dash.

 > [!WARNING]